Isaacs construction update

 The following information on the Isaacs Avenue reconstruction project is courtesy of the city of Walla Walla:

-Curb and gutter installation was completed between Wellington and Roosevelt Street this week, and will begin between Wellington and Wilbur next week.
-Work on sidewalks, driveways, and ADA ramps will continue for another couple of weeks.
+The project is progressing well.
+Much of the current work is concrete-related — curb, gutter, sidewalks, driveways, and ADA ramps.
+Permanent striping between Division and Roosevelt streets also is ongoing.

-Putting down the permanent striping from Roosevelt to Division Street has been delayed due to a breakdown in equipment.
-This work may be completed by Friday, but might be pushed into next week.
+Roosevelt to Wilbur Avenue should be completed on schedule, around the turn of May to June.
+The next stage will be a reconstruction of the Wilbur intersection, which will involve a full closure of the intersection.

 Detour routes and business-specific access routes are marked.
-Please continue to support Walla Walla’s businesses affected both by this work and by the COVID-19 restrictions.
+Please join City employees in helping to support Walla Walla’s businesses affected both by this work and by the COVID-19 restrictions.